Cinereous vulture: Breeding

-The young are covered in greyish-white to grey-brown colored down which becomes paler with age.
+The young are covered in greyish-white to grey-brown down which becomes paler with age.
 The first flight feathers start growing from the same sockets as the down when the nestling is around 30 days old and completely cover the down by 60 days of age.
 The parents feed the young by regurgitation and an active nest reportedly becomes very foul and stinking.
 Weights of nestlings in Mongolia increased from as little as 2 kg when they are around a month old in early June to being slightly more massive than their parents at up to nearly 16 kg shortly before fledging in early autumn.
-Fledging is reported when the nestlings are 104–120 days old, though dependence on parents can continue for another two months.
-Radio-satellite tracking suggests the age of independence of juveniles from their parents to be 5.7–7 months after hatching, i.e. 2–3 months after fledging.

-The nesting success of cinereous vultures is relatively high, with around 90% of eggs successfully hatching and more than half of yearling birds known to survive to adulthood.
+The nesting success is relatively high, with around 90% of eggs successfully hatching and more than half of yearling birds known to survive to adulthood.
 They are devoted, active parents, with both members of a breeding pair protecting the nest and feeding the young in shifts via regurgitation.
 In Mongolia, Pallas's cat (Otocolobus manul) and the common raven (Corvus corax) are considered potential predators of eggs in potentially both tree and cliff nests.
-Gray wolves (Canis lupus) and foxes are also mentioned as potential nest predators.
+Wolves (Canis lupus) and foxes are also mentioned as potential nest predators.
 There have been witnessed accounts of bearded vultures (Gypaetus barbatus) and Spanish imperial eagles (Aquila adalberti) attempting to kill nestlings, but in both cases they were chased off by the parents.
 There is a single case of a Spanish imperial eagle attacking and killing a cinereous vulture in an act of defense of its own nest in Spain.
 Golden eagles and Eurasian eagle-owls may rarely attempt to dispatch an older nestling or even adults in an ambush, but the species is not verified prey for either and it would be a rare event in all likelihood if it does occur.
 This species may live for up to 39 years, though 20 years or less is probably more common, with no regular predators of adults other than man.